-Welcome to the Personal Identity Verification (PIV) Guides!
-On these pages you will find information on how to implement common PIV configurations at your organization.
+These Personal Identity Verification (PIV) Guides are intended to help you implement common PIV configurations at your organization.
 These guides are open source and a work in progress and we welcome contributions from our colleagues.

 The guides focus on using PIV credentials for logical access such as authenticating to networks or applications, or digitally signing and encrypting.
 Using PIV for physical access will be covered under another set of guides.

-If you cannot find the information you are looking for, review the Issues for questions and lessons that are still in progress for write-ups.
-Create an new Issue to ask a question or contribute your lessons to others.
+If you cannot find a particular topic, it may still be in development.
+Review the Issues for questions and lessons that are in progress.
+Create a new Issue to ask a question or share information with others.

 - What is PIV?